opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

   never link to a third party spatial library of any kind) will have whatever sequence of characters that was stored alongside its Spatial Type implementation.

-Because some producers can choose, it is best to provide a reccomendation.
+Because some producers can choose, it is best to provide a recommendation.
 A slightly opinionated current best option is [PROJJSON](https://proj.org/en/9.5/specifications/projjson.html), followed by [WKT2:2019](https://www.ogc.org/publications/standard/wkt-crs/).
 Both serializations